Last Updated on July 6, 2023 by Celeste.

 For families visiting Athens, Where is the Parthenon, is a must-have.
-A fun and an affordable guide book to the most famous monument of the Ancient Greek world which has become a symbol for democracy, and modern civilization.
+A fun and affordable guidebook to the most famous monument of the Ancient Greek world which has become a symbol of democracy, and modern civilization.
 Includes black-and-white illustrations and a foldout color map!

 Ages: 8 – 12 years

-Ancient Greece for Kids – History, Art, War, Culture, Society and More is an encyclopedia about the historic changes of Ancient Greece in terms of its art, war, culture and society.
-The wonderful images added to the mix will capture the attention for visual learning.
+Ancient Greece for Kids – History, Art, War, Culture, Society and More is an encyclopedia about the historic changes of Ancient Greece in terms of its art, war, culture, and society.
+The wonderful images added to the mix will capture the attention of visual learning.

 Ages: 10 – 12 years

 Reading this Tools of Ancient Greece book is like visiting a museum of Ancient Greek Technology.
 It describes the scientific discoveries, athletic innovations, engineering marvels, and innovative ideas created more than two thousand years ago.
 Through biographical sidebars, interesting facts, fascinating anecdotes, and fifteen hands-on activities, readers will learn how Greek innovations – such as the computer! – and ideas have shaped world history.
 I love the pictures in this book.